-Opened by a Hong Kong transplant, Bess’s Cafe serves a tightly curated menu of small plates with an emphasis on Jiang Nan-style noodles and dumplings.
-Standouts include the spicy Chicken Dumplings with Sichuan Sauce, fatty Pork Belly Buns, and Crispy Scallion Pancake Wraps that fold your choice of beef or chicken between flaky, sauce-smothered scallion pancakes.
-Bess’s is currently open for takeout only.
+Opened by a Hong Kong transplant, Bess’s Cafe serves a tightly curated menu of small plates with an emphasis on style noodles and dumplings from the Jiang Nan region in China.
+Standouts include the spicy Chicken Dumplings with Sichuan Sauce, Pork and Chive Dumplings, temptingly fatty Pork Belly Buns, and Crispy Scallion Pancake Wraps that fold your choice of beef, chicken, or tempura shrimp between flaky, sauce-smothered scallion pancakes.
+Bess’s is a great option for takeout, but the intimate cafe in Brookline has 14 seats for dining in, too.

 Where to Find the Best Chinese Food in Boston